rkwright/Perrault/README.md

 - a callback can be used to draw the spanning tree, i.e. the stream network for the 2D view
 - a separate callback can be used to draw the spanning tree in the 3D view
 - when the rat is ascending the tree it is guaranteed that each cell will be visited only once so the info is useful for topographical calculations
-- when descending ("retracing steps") the data can be used to determine catchment size and other aspects of the morphology of the spanning tree, i.e the stream network
+- when descending ("retracing steps") the data can be used to determine catchment area and other aspects of the morphology of the spanning tree, i.e the stream network
 - the callbacks can be used to provide info for debugging

 The construction of the watershed and stream follow the general pattern: